http-wasm/http-wasm/README.md

 # http-wasm-abi

-[http-wasm][1] is HTTP server middleware implemented in [WebAssembly][2].
-This repository contains the Abstract Binary Interface (ABI), that defines how hosts and guests can communicate compatability.
+[http-wasm][1] defines HTTP functions implemented in [WebAssembly][2].
+This repository contains Abstract Binary Interface (ABI) defining how hosts and guests communicate compatability.
+These ABI are specified in WebAssembly Interface Types (wit).

-## Application Binary Interface (ABI)
+## http-handler

+The [http-handler ABI][3] allows users to write portable HTTP server middleware in a language that compiles to wasm.
+For example, a Go HTTP service could embed routing middleware written in Zig.

+## Conventions

-The host side of the ABI is defined in WebAssembly Interface Types (wit), for consistency with WASI, though [code generation][3] is not required for reasons including this org provides host and guest bindings.
+The host side of the ABI is defined in WebAssembly Interface Types (wit), for consistency with WASI, though [code generation][4] is not required for reasons including this org provides host and guest bindings.

 Conversion manually is direct as we only use numeric types in our definition.